amckinnell/BankOCR-Ruby/README.md

     664371495 ERR
     86110??36 ILL

-ie the file has one account number per row.
-If some characters are illegible, they are replaced by a ?.
+i.e. the file has one account number per row.
+If some characters are illegible, they are replaced by a `?`.
 In the case of a wrong checksum, or illegible number, this is noted in a second column indicating status.

 ### User Story 4

-It turns out that often when a number comes back as ERR or ILL it is because the scanner has failed to pick up on one pipe or underscore for one of the figures.
+It turns out that often when a number comes back as `ERR` or `ILL` it is because the scanner has failed to pick up on one pipe or underscore for one of the figures.
 For example

         _  _  _  _  _  _     _
     |_||_|| || ||_   |  |  ||_
       | _||_||_||_|  |  |  | _|

-The 9 could be an 8 if the scanner had missed one |.
+The 9 could be an 8 if the scanner had missed one `|`.
 Or the 0 could be an 8.
 Or the 1 could be a 7.
 The 5 could be a 9 or 6.
-So your next task is to look at numbers that have come back as ERR or ILL, and try to guess what they should be, by adding or removing just one pipe or underscore.
+So your next task is to look at numbers that have come back as `ERR` or `ILL`, and try to guess what they should be, by adding or removing just one pipe or underscore.
 If there is only one possible number with a valid checksum, then use that.
-If there are several options, the status should be AMB.
-If you still can't work out what it should be, the status should be reported ILL.
+If there are several options, the status should be `AMB`.
+If you still can't work out what it should be, the status should be reported `ILL`.

 ### Clues

 I recommend finding a way to write out 3x3 cells on 3 lines in your code, so they form an identifiable digits.
 Even if your code actually doesn't represent them like that internally.
-I'd much rather read
+I'd much rather read something like

     "   " +
     "|_|" +
     "  |"

-than
+instead of

     "   |_|  |"